 Instagram by the numbers:

-According to a first quarter 2019 report from Piper Jaffray, an investment and asset management firm, a whopping 73% of Gen Zers said they preferred brands to contact them about new products through Instagram.
+According to a report from Piper Jaffray, an investment and asset management firm, a whopping 73% of Gen Zers said they preferred brands to contact them about new products through Instagram.

 Instagram is the go-to social platform for reaching younger target audiences.
 But you have to do it right.
 You will need to use humor and interesting product experiences to highlight your brand.